 Advent begins on the fourth Sunday before Christmas (Roman Catholic, Protestant).
-Advent means preparation - Advent is therefore a time of preparation for the arrival of Jesus Christ.
-Already in the Advent season, Christians prepare themselves for the Christmas by opening a little door on their Advent calendar every day, Christmas markets and lighting a candle on the Advent wreath every Sunday.
-Originally every Sunday green branches were taken from the winter forests to be placed in the house, stable or barn.
+Advent means preparation.
+Advent is therefore a time of preparation for the arrival of Jesus Christ.
+Already in the Advent season, Christians prepare themselves for Christmas by opening a little door on their Advent calendar every day, Christmas markets, and lighting a candle on the Advent wreath every Sunday.
+Originally every Sunday green branches were taken from the winter forests to be placed in the house, stable, or barn.
 This was to drive away evil spirits.
 There are many customs associated with Christmas.
 For example, the Christmas tree lights stand for Christ, the light of the world.
-In every part of the christmas Eve, the day before Christmas.
+In every part of the Christian world christmas traditions differ.
+In Germany for example, people celebrate mainly on Christmas Eve, the day before Christmas.
 In the course of the afternoon and evening, a nativity play or church service follows.
 The story of the birth of Jesus in a stable is the focus of the celebration.
 The services are usually especially festive.
 The churches and homes are decorated with candles and Christmas trees.
 Especially for the children, the most important part of the holiday is the giving of presents.